 spell rm /runs/1-10).
 It does not support wildcards (

-Using SpellFS resources inside of a run or workspace requires mounting the data to the instance.
-This is done using e.g. the
+Using SpellFS resources inside of a run, workspace, or model server requires mounting the data to the instance.
+This is done using the

 --mount flag on the

-To learn how to mount resources to a run, see the section "Mounting resources" in the runs guide.
-To learn how to mount resources to a workspace, see the section "Creating a workspace using the web console" in the workspace guide.
+To learn more, refer to the section "Mounting resources" in the run guide, "Creating a workspace using the web console" in the workspace guide, or "Managing model server mounts" in the model server guide.

 (Advanced) Creating resource links